rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.7.16 =
+= 3.7.17 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix scalar value warning
+Removed unwanted database call on BuddyPress single activity page.

 == Sponsors ==